 Water-based enamel paint

 Water-based enamel dries faster than an oil-based one.
 It takes less than 8 hours to dry out completely.
 It dries first on the inside, and even if it feels dry to touch, it’s hard to define whether it’s fully dry.
 It’s also easier to clean and remove because it can be washed with water.

 Enamel paint can be used on copper, metal surfaces, glass, wood, plastic, and even walls.
 The paint is resistant to moisture, and it’s perfect for surfaces that need to be washed multiple times.

 What is acrylic paint?

 Unlike enamel paint, acrylic paint is an entirely water-based and non-toxic type of paint.
 It dries quickly and is very opaque.
 This means you can paint over it as much as you want, and you can easily correct mistakes.

 When it dries, it has a matte finish.
 If you want a gloss effect, you can varnish it.
 It’s long-lasting, does not break, fade or crack.
-It can be used indoors and outdoors for furniture, interior walls or painting ceilings.
+It can be used indoors and outdoors for furniture, interior walls or painted ceilings.

 Acrylic paint, also called latex paint, never dries completely, and that’s the reason why it can swell affected by moisture.
 Use acrylic paint on surfaces where air circulates freely.

 What is the difference between enamel and acrylic paint?

 The main difference between enamel and acrylic paint is that enamel paint is mainly oil-based, and acrylic paint is water-based.